How to Quickly Change (Or Reset) WordPress Password

 Table of Contents

-In this comprehensive guide, we'll cover various methods for managing your WordPress password.
-As a bonus, we'll also show you an unconventional method to reset your password via WordPress theme edits.
+So, in this comprehensive guide, we’ll cover several methods for managing your WordPress password.
+As a bonus, we’ll also show you an unconventional method to reset your password via WordPress theme edits.

-If you're already logged into your WordPress dashboard, updating your password is a straightforward process.
-In the left-hand menu, locate and click on "Users".
-If you have multiple users on your site, select "Your Profile".
+If you’re already logged in to your WordPress dashboard, updating your password is straightforward.
+In the left-hand menu, locate and click on “Users“.
+If you have multiple users on your site, select “Your Profile“.

 On the profile editing page, scroll down until you find the “Account Management” section.
 Within this section, you’ll see a field labeled “New Password“.

-Click on the "Generate Password" button, and WordPress will automatically generate a strong password for you.
+Click on the “Set New Password” button, and WordPress will automatically generate a strong password for you.
 If you want to use your password, you can delete the generated one and enter your new password manually.

 Once you’ve entered the new password, scroll down further on the page to the “Update Profile” button and click it.
 This will save your changes, including your new password.